Anudeep007-hub/soccer-multi-object-tracking/README.md

 # IMPORTANT NOTE

-If you are reviewing this project (e.g., internship reviewers), please note:
+If you are reviewing this project, please note:

 * Pese create a folder "models" after cloning.
 * Model file (`best.pt`) must be placed inside `models/`